 Why Is My Cat Eating My Plants?

 There are lots of reasons why cats eat plants.
-It could be because they’re board and feeling mischievous, or simply because they like the flavor.
+It could be because they’re bored and feeling mischievous, or simply because they like the flavor.

-When I asked our veterinarian about it, she told me that sometimes they do it to try to sooth an upset stomach, or to make themselves vomit when they don’t feel well (ewe!).
+When I asked our veterinarian about it, she told me that sometimes they do it to try to soothe an upset stomach, or to make themselves vomit when they don’t feel well (Ewe!).

 It’s funny, because some cats seem to be obsessed with houseplants, while others could care less about them.
-I’ve had several kitties over the years, and only a couple of them actually ate my plants.
+I’ve had several fur babies in my life, and only a couple of them actually ate my plants.

-Heck, my latest kitten even thought it was fun to pull plants right out of their pots, ugh!
+But my newest kitten loves them way too much.
+She even thought it was fun to pull plants right out of their pots, ugh!

 How To Keep Cats Out Of Houseplants